stealjs/steal-conditional/docs/pages/substitution-conditional-loading.md

 > npm install http-server --save
 ```

-Next edit your `package.json` so that the start script looks like:
+Next, edit your `package.json` so that the start script looks like:

 ```json
 "scripts": {